benjaminion/eth-parity-qnap/README.md

 First, download the [_Docker_ file](https://github.com/cubedro/eth-net-intelligence-api/blob/master/Dockerfile) from the repository.

-Now, as per the instructions in the _Docker_ file type the following at the NAS command line.
+Now, as per the instructions in the _Docker_ file, you ought to be able to type the following at the NAS command line.

 ```
 docker build -t ethnetintel:latest .
 ```

-This will build a docker image on the NAS.
-I actually did this in a Linux VM I'd installed on the NAS, and then exported it using `docker save`, but it should work directly on the box itself.
-TODO: test this.
+This is supposed to build a docker image on the NAS, however it failed for me with an error.
+Instead, I did this step in a Linux VM I'd installed on the NAS, and then exported the image to the NAS filesystem using `docker save`.
+It's probably Docker version related.
+Nonetheless, it is a pain.

 ## Mounting app.json file and getting the password

 There is a local configuration file required, _app.json_ which needs to be outside the container (similarly to the blockchain data above) so that it survives image updates and rebuilds. you can [download](https://github.com/cubedro/eth-net-intelligence-api/blob/master/app.json) this too from the repository.
 I put it in `/share/homes/admin/docker/ethnetintel/app.json` on the NAS filesystem.

-The _app.json_ file is shared with/volume mounted on the container by adding the following lines to the _docker-compose.yml_ file for _ethnetintel_.
+The _app.json_ file is shared with/volume mounted on the container by adding the following lines to the _docker-compose.yml_ file for the _ethnetintel_ container, which I'm calling _my\_ethnetintel_.
 ```
   volumes:
     - /share/homes/admin/docker/ethnetintel/app.json:/home/ethnetintel/eth-net-intelligence-api/app.json